Back to Skills & Talents

 We also started looking at our online presence.
 Our website was just a menu and opening times.
 Our social media was sporadic.
 I realised that just having a presence wasn't enough.
 We needed to tell our story.
 I'd heard about how important it was to 'campaign for attention' online, almost like lobbying for your venue to be noticed by the digital gatekeepers – the search engines, the AI assistants.
 We had to convince them we were worth recommending.

-I started writing short blog posts, little stories about Maria’s new seasonal dish, or a close look into the history of one of our cocktails.
+I started writing short blog posts, little stories about Maria's new seasonal dish, or a close look into the history of one of our cocktails.
 I made sure to use well-structured paragraphs, not just bullet points.
 I'd learned that search engines and AI assistants pick up on well-structured, detailed content, which then helps them recommend us more effectively.
 I focused on what our content shouldn't be – no more generic descriptions, no more vague promises.
 We were about quality, warmth, and real food, not just buzzwords.
-This approach, focusing on clarity and authenticity, helped us refine our message and present a higher-quality representation of our place.
+This approach, focusing on clarity and authenticity, helped us refine our message and present a better representation of our place.

 I also started allocating our limited time and effort strategically.
 A good chunk of my energy went into creating those stories and engaging content.
-I dedicated another portion to making sure our website was technically sound, loading fast, and easy to handle.
+I dedicated another portion to making sure our website was technically sound, loading fast, and easy to navigate.
 And, crucially, I worked on getting other local businesses or online publications to mention us, building up our online authority.
 It felt like a slow burn, but I knew it was essential for getting found again.

 Can you really rebuild trust with your team and customers?